 Imagine for a moment you are fighting a war for the country you love, putting your life and health on the line.
-When you come home victorious, you hope you have returned to a more democratic country, one that is more equal for all citizens.
-What do you think — did African Americans return home to a more welcoming America?
+When you come home victorious, you hope you have returned to a more democratic country where all its citizens are equal.

-Add any important or interesting details in a smaller circle that connects to the effect.
+- Add any important or interesting details in a smaller circle that connects to the effect.

 - Within your research findings, what information did you find to be the most surprising?

 - What effect do you think created the greatest overall change in the United States?

 Continue to the Got It? section to examine some major changes in society.